ISLANDS OF LORETO EXPEDITION

 Snorkeling and free-diving in vibrant coastal habitats teeming with sea turtles, mobula rays, sea lions, and colorful schools of fish.

-Opportunities to spot rare and local species, such as bottle nose and common dolphins, blue-footed boobies, ospreys, and a variety of rays and sharks.
+Opportunities to spot local species, such as bottlenose and common dolphins, sea lions, blue-footed boobies, ospreys, and a variety of rays and sharks.

-Encounter marine megafauna: Orcas, bryde’s whales, sperm whales, fin whales, bryde whale, minke whale, false killer whales, etc.
+Encounters with marine megafauna: Mobula rays, orcas, bryde’s whales, pilot whales, bryde whale, minke whale, silky and thresher sharks, etc.

 Stops on pristine beaches, where shaded areas and comfortable beach furniture are set up for your enjoyment, complemented by a delicious lunch prepared with local ingredients.